Docs Menu

 We need a function that subscribes one user to another.
 Our permissions are set up to consider a subscriber "subscribed" to an author if the author's user ID is in the subscriber's custom user data "subscribedTo" array.
 The "subscribeToUser" function takes a user's email address, finds the corresponding user ID in the custom user data collection, and adds the ID to the requesting user's "subscribedTo" array.

 Note that this function will run under System authentication and writes to the custom user data.
 When using custom user data for permissions, clients must never be allowed to directly edit custom user data.
 Otherwise, any user could grant themselves any permissions.
 Instead, modify user data on the backend with a System function.
-The function should do whatever checks necessary to ensure the user's request for permissions is valid.
+The function should do whatever checks are necessary to ensure the user's request for permissions is valid.

 To create the function, follow these steps: